ThomMoerman/hackers-poulette/README.md

 - Server-side validation of form data.
 - Protection against spam using the honeypot technique.
+- Integration of reCAPTCHA for enhanced spam protection.
 - Saves form data in a MySQL database.
 - Sends an e-mail confirming receipt (using SwiftMailer).
 - Use of the rakit/validation library for data validation.